-I’m no expert but l will do my best to explain things as I know it and give you a point of view from someone who is actually living in France at the time of the event
+I’ll do my best to explain things as I understand them from someone who is actually living in France at the time of the event.

-What happened and Why am I writing about this
+What happened in Paris, and Why am I writing about this?

 First, the WHAT!
 I am writing these words exactly 7 days after the 3-day terror began on the 7th of January 2015, where twelve people were killed at the offices of Charlie Hebdo, a French satirical magazine that publishes controversial cartoons.

 On Thursday, immediately following the tragic events at Charlie Hebdo, there was a fatal shooting of a police officer by a third person who was linked to the first attack.
-After killing the police oficer, he then entered a Jewish supermarket and took hostages, 4 of which he murdered.
+After killing the police officer, he entered a Jewish supermarket and took hostages, 4 of which he murdered.

 A total of 17 people were killed!

 WHY?
 Part of the reason I am writing about this is for myself.
 So I can make sense of it all.
 Writing helps me think.

-Another reason is to perhaps give you; a little perspective from someone who is not a French citizen but who was living in France when the incident happened.
+Another reason is to give you perhaps; a little perspective from someone who is not a French citizen but living in France when the incident happened.
 And maybe shed some light on certain nuances that you can only understand if you actually live here in France.

 Who was responsible?